Crime & Justice

 Cyntoia Brown’s case

-Cyntoia has always maintained that she acted in self-defense but her admission did not hold in the court of her peers.
-Ultimately, she was convicted of murder and aggravated robbery being sentenced to life in prison.
+Cyntoia has always maintained that she acted in self-defense.
+However, her admission did not hold in the court of her peers.
+Ultimately, a jury convicted her of murder and aggravated robbery and sentenced her to life in prison.
 She is currently serving her time at Tennessee’s Prison for Women with a chance for parole at 67.

-Why is the Cytonia Brown case being resurfaced?
+Why is the Cyntoia Brown case resurfacing now?

 For a decade, Brown’s lawyer Charles Boone has been pugnacious, adamantly vocal that his client was a victim of sex trafficking.
 He appealed the case on the grounds of ineffective initial counsel and the Eight Amendment prohibiting cruel and unusual punishment.